 The thermal power purchase agreements contain "take or pay" clause and stipulate the expected hours of operation of each thermal power plant and overall capacity of the thermal power plant.
-Therefore, the Group's management can make a reliable estimate of the electricity production volumes and assess the lease liability along with right of use asset, however, the commencement date of the lease has not yet been started as most of the thermal power plants are in construction phase and are expected to be put into exploitation during 2022-2024.
+Therefore, the Group's management can make a reliable estimate of the electricity production volumes and assess the lease liability along with right-of-use asset.
+During 2022 thermal power plants were put into exploitation and the Group recognized right-of-use assets and lease liabilities in the amount of UZS 15,124,237 million and UZS 15,513,119 million, respectively, as at 31 December 2022 (Note 12).